gitlabhq/omnibus-gitlab/doc/update/convert_to_omnibus.md

 If you are using a configuration management system to manage GitLab on your server, remember to also disable GitLab and its related services there.
-Also note that in the following steps, the existing home directory of the git user (`/home/git`) will be changed to `/var/opt/gitlab`.
+Also note that in the following steps, the existing home directory of the Git user (`/home/git`) will be changed to `/var/opt/gitlab`.

 Next, create a `gitlab.rb` file for your new setup: